BruceLiu-dot/BruceLiu-dot/README.md

-👋 Hi, I’m Bruce Liu, currently a Master's student at University of Chicago studying Analytics.
+👋 Hi, I’m Bruce Liu, currently a Master's student at University of Chicago studying Analytics/Data Science.
 I'm interested in data science and hope to work in financial/technology sectors in the near future.